-- A. Student registered nurse anesthetists are required to obtain 45 Continuing Education (CE) credits in order to graduate from the UPMC Hamot School of Anesthesia/Gannon University. - B. Continuing education (CE) credits must be AANA prior approved credits as verified by an AANA prior approved CE credit identification number. - C. The SRNA must obtain a portion of these 45 CE credits by attending at least 3 outside anesthesia meetings.
-At least one of the outside conferences must be a state association or national association meeting. - D. The SRNA must request and receive time off PRIOR to registering for or attending all meetings.
-The AANA CE# and a copy of the brochure for the intended meeting must be emailed to Valerie at the time of submitting time off through Schedule Anywhere. - E. Upon completion of an anesthesia conference or meeting, verification of the SRNA's attendance must be provided to the school.
-Acceptable documentation includes a copy of the AANA CE credit certificate verifying meeting attendance. - F. The Clinical Conference Log (see Typhon Group) must be completed by the SRNA as CE credit is obtained.
+- A. Student registered nurse anesthetists are required to obtain 45 Continuing Education (CE) credits in order to graduate from the UPMC Hamot School of Anesthesia/Gannon University. - B. Continuing education (CE) credits must be AANA prior approved credits as verified by an AANA prior approved CE credit identification number. - C. The SRNA must obtain a portion of these 45 CE credits by attending at least 1 outside anesthesia meeting, which must be a state or national association meeting. - D. The SRNA must request and receive time off PRIOR to registering for or attending all meetings.
+The AANA CE# and a copy of the brochure for the intended meeting must be emailed to the Education Coordinator at the time of submitting time off through Schedule Anywhere. - E. Upon completion of an anesthesia conference or meeting, verification of the SRNA's attendance must be provided to the school.
+Acceptable documentation includes a copy of the AANA CE credit certificate verifying meeting attendance. - F. The Clinical Conference Log (see Typhon Group) must be completed by the SRNA as CE credits are obtained.
 The Clinical Conference Log must accurately reflect the accrued 45 CE credits.
 Graduation will be deferred until the requirement is met. - G. Student registered nurse anesthetists are required to attend the monthly anesthesia Morbidity and Mortality (M&M) Conference of the UPMC Hamot anesthesia department. - a.
 Student registered nurse anesthetists must document attendance at M & M by signing the attendance sheet. - b.
 Student registered nurse anesthetists falsely documenting M & M attendance for themselves or others will be terminated. - c.
-Student registered nurse anesthetists who are on clinical rotation at Punxsutawney Area Hospital, Brooks Memorial Hospital, Warren General Hospital, or UPMC Northwest are excused from M & M attendance. - d.
+Student registered nurse anesthetists who are on approved clinical rotations are excused from M & M attendance. - d.
 Student registered nurse anesthetists assigned to the UPMC Hamot Surgery Center for clinical practicum are excused from M & M attendance.